 Since the analysis of the stone artifacts is still in progress, the results presented here are preliminary in nature.
 We are aware of the stratigraphical problems associated with the site and note that our results should be regarded with a degree of caution.

 MATERIAL

-The Heidenschmiede archaeological assemblage is stored in three different locations: the Landesmuseum Württemberg in Stuttgart (LMW), the Natural History Museum in Stuttgart (SMNS) and the Museum Schloss Hellenstein in Heidenheim.
+The Heidenschmiede archaeological assemblage is stored in three different locations: the Landesmuseum Württemberg in Stuttgart (LMW), the Natural History Museum in Stuttgart (SMNS) and the storage facility of the Historische Museen Stadt Heidenheim.

 Lithic assemblage